'That was his life': Ralph Havis, the venerable owner of Beef Burger, dies at 78

 He had a soft spot for those who were down-and-out.

-In a 1992 News & Record story involving a day laborer company that was bouncing paychecks, Havis noted that he had cashed $3,500 worth of the rubber checks.
+In a 1992 News & Record story involving a company that was bouncing paychecks, Havis noted that he had cashed $3,500 worth of the rubber checks.

 Roland said Havis would help her out when she was struggling.